BenjaminShinar/Books-Resources/CPP Confrences/CppCon2024/Scientific-Computing.md

 - [x] Improving Our Safety With A Quantities And Units Library - Mateusz Pusz
 - [ ] Linear Algebra With The Eigen C++ Library - Daniel Hanson
 - [ ] To Int Or To Uint, This Is The Question - Alex Dathskovsky
-- [ ] Vectorizing A Cfd Code With `Std::Simd` Supplemented By (Almost) Transparent Loading And Storing - Olaf Krzikalla
+- [ ] Vectorizing A CFD Code With `std::simd` Supplemented By (Almost) Transparent Loading And Storing - Olaf Krzikalla

 ---